An English millionaire, royal ‘connections’ and a row on a paradise island

 Another councillor lambasted Mr Anderson: “We are advising you not to play Russian roulette with the lives of people of Barbuda.”

-Insisting his plans were “environmentally safe” and would not affect a local bird sanctuary, the married father of one told councillors: “I am an ornithologist and have been a member of the RSPB since I was six.
+Insisting his plans were “environmentally safe” and would not affect a local bird sanctuary, he told councillors: “I am an ornithologist and have been a member of the RSPB since I was six.
 I love the frigate birds.

 “I’m not a massive corporation.
 Please, please trust me.
 I am a good guy.
 I am not a massive developer.
 I fell in love with this island.
 I would not want to destroy it.”